About Fossil Partners, L.P.

-Fossil has about 245 stores under a variety of formats and banners (Fossil, Watch Station, and now SKAGEN) across North America, which accounts for nearly half of the company's total sales.
-Another 225 stores are located outside of North America.
-Fossil has warehouses and distribution centers in Texas, Germany, and Hong Kong.
+Texas-based Fossil has more than 265 stores under a variety of formats and banners (Fossil, Watch Station, and SKAGEN) across North America, which accounts for nearly half of the company's total sales.
+Another 320-plus stores are located outside of North America.
+Fossil has warehouses and distribution centers in the US (Texas), Germany, and Hong Kong.
+It sells its products in about 150 countries worldwide, but the US is its largest market, accounting for 45% of net sales.

 Mergers and Acquisitions